All comparisons

 Bolt's code generation is strong across multiple frameworks.
 The output is clean, well-structured, and follows modern best practices for whatever framework you choose.

 Spawned's code generation focuses on React-based applications and performs well for that stack.
-For projects that use Spawned's native features (token integration, community components), the generated code works seamlessly with the platform.
+For projects that use Spawned's native features (deployment, discovery), the generated code works seamlessly with the platform.

 For pure frontend code quality, both are good.
-Bolt has a slight edge in breadth (more frameworks) while Spawned has an edge in platform integration (token and community features work out of the box).
+Bolt has a slight edge in breadth (more frameworks) while Spawned has an edge in platform integration (deployment and discovery work out of the box).

 Which One Should You Pick?